 Our project is transforming a site that was once a waste disposal site and covered by Japanese Knotweed.
 It once attracted anti-social behaviour and fly-tipping, We are building a multi use recreation area.

 Located at the bottom of Lon Goed (Tip Lane) Prestatyn, with ample free car parking alongside the project space.

 We are engaging with all age groups.
 Particularly young people who are not working and may not be involved in other activities.

-Everything is being documented via a photography and video project.
+With everything documented via a photography and video project.
 Morfa Gateway project will transform the entrance to the area and the approach to the allotments.

 Is an exciting new joint project with ourselves, Artisans Collective a Community Hub at the Old Library Prestatyn, Denbighshire Countryside Service, Tai Sir Ddinbych – Denbighshire Housing, Healthy Prestatyn Iach / Healthy Rhuddlan Iach and HGC Dinbych Arfordirol ac Abergele / NWP Denbighshire Coastal and Abergele.

 We are proactively working to reduce social isolation and strengthen our community values, traditions and cultures.
-Via our voluntary community activities including social prescribing.
+Via our voluntary community activities including social prescribing